Materials-Consortia/OPTIMADE/optimade.md

   * **list**, **dictionary**: Collections of base types, defined in the same manner as a JSON [array](https://json-schema.org/understanding-json-schema/reference/array.html) and [object](https://json-schema.org/understanding-json-schema/reference/object.html), respectively.
 * **Queryable property**: A property that can be in the filtering of results.
   For more information see section [3.5.
 Queryable Properties](#h.3.5).
-* **Resources object**: Represents resources.
+* **Resource object**: Represents resources.
 MUST contain at least the following top-level fields:
   `id`, `type`.
 * **ID**: A unique identifier referencing a specific resource in the database.
   Together with **Entry**, the ID MUST uniquely identify the **Resource object**.